danth6961/tsp-rebalance-app/docs/project_handoff.md

 - default market inputs
 - baseline allocations

-`BASELINE_ALLOCATIONS` should be treated as the source of truth for regime definitions.
+`REGIME_DEFINITIONS` is now the preferred single source of truth for regime names, descriptions, and allocations, and should remain synchronized with engine and UI usage .

 ### `models.py`
 Typed dataclasses for: